 All Story Arts course contain standard-aligned lesson plans, videos of industry experts, downloadable tools and resources, and assessments.
 They truly are ready-to-teach.Get Your Free Account

 Each new course released is accompanied by a special live event where Story Arts industry experts showcase and give feedback on student work.

-We will have a live event via Zoom on January 23rd, where students and teachers can interact with Jeffrey Stepakoff.
+We will have a live event via Zoom on February 13 at 10 AM, where students and teachers can interact with Jeffrey Stepakoff.
 Stepakoff will review student work in this Zoom event and offer industry expertise during a live workshop challenge.